(Data Engineers!)

 A data engineer allows you to bridge the gap between your data producers and data consumers.
 They focus on drawing up the data infrastructure that holds your enterprise’s analytics capacities together.
 If this sounded a tad fancy, here’s Monica Rogatin’s “Hierarchy of Needs” pyramid to make this clearer:

-The Data Science Hierarchy of Needs: Data Engineering Skills
+Data Science Hierarchy

 A data engineer is the “hero” in the first three foundational rows of the pyramid: